-When you come to us for treatment of adrenal tumors, you will have a team of experts caring for you.
+When you come to us for adrenal tumor treatment, you are coming to a cancer center ranked #1 in the nation for Urology Cancer Care this year by U.S. News & World Report.
+Here at MSK, you will have a team of experts caring for you.
 Experts from endocrinology, nuclear medicine, surgery, medical oncology, and interventional radiology collaborate on a personalized treatment plan that takes into account all of your needs.

 Treatment will depend on the type of adrenal tumor you have and where it’s located.
 Your doctor may recommend one or several of the following: surgery, hormone therapy, chemotherapy, radionuclide therapy (injection of a radioactive substance into the tumor), or other therapies.

 Small, benign incidentalomas often don’t need to be operated on.
 Instead, we may simply recommend that you are tested regularly for changes in your hormone levels and undergo regular CT scans or other types of imaging tests.

 We usually remove functional, hormone-producing tumors with surgery.
 If you choose to have surgery, you may need special medication to get your adrenal gland function and hormone levels back to normal.
 The good news is that after surgery, many people no longer need medicines to control high blood pressure or diabetes that were caused by the functional tumors.

 If you have an aldosteronoma, surgery can often be effective in removing the tumor and helping lower your blood pressure.
 If you’re too sick for surgery or want to pursue a different approach, we may be able to offer you drug treatment that manages your symptoms by blocking the effects of aldosterone on your body.